 Even though the FIP is not properly intended for real estate investment, it is quite common to have foreign investors incorporating FIPs to hold its equity in SPEs, which, in their turn, are the direct owners of certain real properties or real estate developments.

 This is mainly because Brazilian law provides income tax exemptions and incentives for foreign investors who comply with certain requirements.

 Real estate ownership

-According to Law No. 10,257/2001, each municipality has jurisdiction to create its guidelines with regard to land use and parcelling, construction parameters, space occupation, among others.
+According to Law No. 10,257/2001, each municipality has jurisdiction to create its guidelines with regard to land use and parcelling, construction parameters and space occupation, among others.
 The urbanistic directives of certain municipality are ruled upon by the directive plan.
 All municipalities must have their own directive plans, which shall be reviewed and updated, at least every 10 years.